-The Globe says: "The night is passed; since Havelock and Outram fought their way inch by inch through the crooked streets and alleys of Lucknow, no such thrill of excitement has gone through the nation.
-The empire has suffered and sorrowed much during the last few months, but the tidings of Tuesday and today have made it all seem like a ploomy night-mare, the shadow of a night that is passed.
-The credit for our success rests with Lord Roberts as fully as if he him- HON.
-DAVID C. DUNBAR.
+The night is passed; since Havelock and Outram fought their way inch by inch through the crooked streets and alleys of Lucknow, no such thrill of citement has gone through the nation The empire has suffered and sorrowed much during the last few months, but the tidings of Tuesday and today have made it all seem like a gloomy night-mare, the shadow of a night that is passed.
+The credit for our success rests with Lord Roberts as fully as if he him-The | self had ridden into Ladysmith.
+The